One of my favorite hobbies is backpacking through the mountains.

-My feeling is that these benefits would be even more intense if I had a deeper understanding of the still and silent life forms around me.
+My feeling is that these benefits of backpacking would be even more intense if I had a deeper understanding of the still and silent life forms around me.

 I’m sure that many others feel this deep desire to self-learn botany to gain a closer connection to nature, or for more practical purposes like gardening, but aren’t quite sure where to start.